4 die while cleaning factory's septic tank in Rajasthan | Law-Order

 The incident took place in Karni Industrial Area under Beechwal police station, they said.

+Assistant Sub-Inspector (ASI), Beechwal police station, Puran Singh said the workers entered the 15-feet-deep tank to clean it and fell unconscious.
+Other people present there pulled them out.

-Four workers fell unconscious while cleaning the septic tank in the factory.
-They were taken out and rushed to the hospital where three of them were declared brought dead.
+The workers were rushed to the hospital where three of them were declared brought dead.
 The fourth worker died in the hospital, the police said.

-The deceased were identified as Lal Chand, Choru Lal, Kalu Ram and Kishan.
+The deceased were identified as Lal Chand, Choru Lal, Kalu Ram and Kishan, they said.

+ASI Singh said the bodies have been shifted to a mortuary.
+They will be handed over to the families of the deceased after a post-mortem examination on Monday.

+''The family members of the workers have reached the mortuary.
+They have not given any complaint so far and therefore, no case has been registered yet.
+Action will be taken on the basis of their complaint,'' he said.

 Chief Minister Ashok Gehlot condoled the loss of lives in the incident.